 Product adaptation is particularly necessary for China.
 Companies that come to China with a product or concept directly imported from their home markets are rarely very successful.
 In China, taste preferences, perceptions, and acceptance of designs or colors are different.
 Language use and branding are also understood, perceived, and accepted in a variety of ways.
 Chinese culture is unlike that of any other country, and product localization (for most products) is crucial.
 Thus, sensory research in China is an effective and efficient tool which allows Daxue Consulting to aid companies in understanding the preferences of the Chinese consumer which facilitates and speeds up decision-making processes and develop highly liked products.
 Thus, increasing customer satisfaction, which in turn impacts their buying behavior.

 Daxue Consulting utilizes a variety of different test methodologies and options of how to cross-analyze actual product properties and personal consumer liking, how consumers react to these properties.
 The different methods are used to answer the following fundamental questions:

 The research team at Daxue Consulting selects and executes the tasks which are best suited for each research project.
 Sensory analysis is quite complex and branching.
 However, there are two broad categories of sensory testing:

 Objective methods include descriptive tests and discrimination tests, which are sometimes also called difference tests.
 Subjective methods are known as effective tests, sometimes called consumer tests.

 Daxue Consulting executes discrimination tests to evaluate if products or particular characteristics are different or hold similarities among samples.
-Our research team distinguishes two types of difference tests: Our consulting team utilizes
+Our research team distinguishes two types of difference tests; Our China tech consulting team utilizes:

 Overall difference tests, such as the Duo-Trio tests (where two test samples are compared to one reference sample), Triangle tests (comparison of three coded test samples, where two are the same and one is different), Same-different tests or A-not-A tests (to determine if a difference exists)